-9The first example is Facebook, a well-known user of Hadoop, in exactly the manner as described [68].
+&lt;sup>9The first example is Facebook, a well-known user of Hadoop, in exactly the manner as described [68].
 The second is, of course, Google, which uses MapReduce to continuously improve existing algorithms and to devise new algorithms for ad selection and placement.

-Both users and providers benefit in the utility computing model.
-Users are freed from upfront capital investments necessary to build datacenters and substantial reoccurring costs in maintaining them.
+freed from upfront capital investments necessary to build datacenters and substantial reoccurring costs in maintaining them.
 They also gain the important property of elasticity-as demand for computing resources grow, for example, from an unpredicted spike in customers, more resources can be seamlessly allocated from the cloud without an interruption in service.
 As demand falls, provisioned resources can be released.
-Prior to the advent of utility computing, coping with unexpected spikes in demand was fraught with challenges: under-provision and run the risk of service interruptions, or over-provision and tie up precious capital in idle machines that are depreciating.
+Prior to the advent of utility computing, coping with unexpected spikes in demand was fraught with challenges: underprovision and run the risk of service interruptions, or over-provision and tie up precious capital in idle machines that are depreciating.